Essential Website Maintenance – Thursday 9th January 2020

 Is this just a temporary fix?

 No. These works are the first major phase in sea defence and promenade improvements on Old Colwyn promenade.
-This scheme has been designed to be permanent and fit in with later phases between Porth Eirias and Splash Point (at the Old Colwyn Arches end).
+This scheme has been designed to be permanent and fit in with later phases between Porth Eirias and Rotary Way.
 Our plans for future phases include raising the level of the prom and the road.

-Will we still be able to see the sea or access the beach?
+Will we still be able to see the sea or access the beach during the work?

 Why are you doing this work if you don’t have funding for the whole scheme?